a hand holding a guitar

 • Stationary electricity storage systems and equipment not operating on fossil fuels, such as batteries and pumped hydroelectric storage; and

-• Inter provincial electricity transmission equipment and structures (including related equipment used for managing traded electricity).
+• Inter-provincial electricity transmission equipment and structures (including related equipment used for managing traded electricity), other than buildings or distribution equipment.

 Clean Hydrogen ITC

-The Clean Hydrogen ITC is applicable to pre-2035 expenditures on equipment that produces hydrogen from either electrolysis or CO2 emission-abated natural gas reforming.
+The Clean Hydrogen ITC is applicable to pre-2035 expenditures on equipment that produces hydrogen from either electrolysis or CO2 emission-abated reforming or partial oxidation of natural gas or eligible renewable hydrocarbons.
 Equipment involved in producing clean ammonia (ammonia produced from green hydrogen) is also eligible in some instances.
 The ITC offered ranges from 15 per cent - 40 per cent, depending on how carbon intensive the hydrogen being produced is (no ITC applies if 4 kg or more of CO2/H kg is produced).
 The ITC rate is cut in half for property acquired in 2034, and ends entirely after that year.

-A formal clean hydrogen project plan must be submitted for approval, and some or all of the ITC claimed may be reversed if actual carbon intensity achieved is more than .25 CO2 kg / H kg higher than forecast when the ITC was claimed and this would have changed the applicable ITC rate.
+A formal clean hydrogen project plan must be submitted to NRCan for approval (a pre-screening questionnaire has been posted online), and some or all of the ITC claimed may be reversed if actual carbon intensity (based on the Fuel Life Cycle Assessment Model) achieved is more than .25 CO2 kg / H kg higher than forecast when the ITC was claimed and this would have changed the applicable ITC rate.

 Carbon Capture, Utilization & Storage (CCUS) ITC